 Financed entirely by fees generated through the issue of Track Licences, Rider Registrations and Officials Licences the SCB seeks to act as the independent body to ensure that the BSPA, Member’s Tracks, Riders and Officials all act within the Rules and Regulations of the SCB and most importantly within the best interest of Speedway motorcycle racing.

-Further specialist advice concerning Medical and Environmental matters are obtained via the ACU Committees; Environmental Advisor (Peter Gregory: pgregory@ntlworld.com), Medical Panel Secretary (Debbie Walmsley: dw@acu.org.uk)
+Further specialist advice concerning Medical and Environmental matters are obtained via the ACU Committees; Environmental Advisors (Peter Gregory: gregoryp71@outlook.com) and (Sarah Hoof: hoofy1@hotmail.com), Medical Panel Secretary (Diane Williams: diane@acu.org.uk).

-The Bureau consists of 4 nominated Members, two representing the ACU are Tony Steele and Paul Hurry (ACU Members) whilst Rob Godfrey (BSPA Chairman) and Chris van Straaten (BSPA Promoter) represent the British Speedway Promoters Association under the independent Chairmanship of Jim Lawrence (a former speedway Referee).
+The Bureau consists of 4 nominated Members, one representing the ACU are Paul Hurry and Gary Thompson, whilst Rob Godfrey (BSPL Chairman) and Julie Reading (BSPL Promoter) represent the British Speedway Promoters Limited under the independent Chairmanship of Jim Lawrence (a former speedway Referee).

 SCB NEWS HEADLINES